Business Startup Funding: What Are The Options?

 - Investors will expect both their money back and a share of future profits in exchange for their investment.

-- As angel investors are much sought after, you may struggle to find one willing to invest in your business.
+- As angel investors are much sought after, you may struggle to find one willing to invest in your business, whether it is a non-profit business or a traditional corporation.

 #2 – Crowdfunding